-Impact UTIL-4 Impacts from Construction or Expansion of Wastewater Facilities
+IMPACT UTIL-4 Impacts from Construction or Expansion of Wastewater Facilities

-No Action Alt.
-Wastewater effluent from the project site would be treated at the Pleasant Grove WWTP.
-While the No Action Alternative on its own could be served by the existing excess treatment capacity at the Pleasant Grove WWTP, when the flows generated by the No Action Alternative are combined with projected flows from other anticipated development within the service area of the WWTP, an expansion of treatment capacity would be required.
-This is a significant indirect effect of the No Action Alternative.
-The proposed mitigation would reduce this indirect effect to less than significant.
-No direct effects would occur.
+Wastewater effluent from the Proposed Action site would be treated at the Pleasant Grove WWTP.
+While the Proposed Action on its own could be served by the existing excess treatment capacity at the Pleasant Grove WWTP, however when the flows generated by the Proposed Action are combined with projected flows from other anticipated development within the service area of the WWTP, an expansion of treatment capacity would be required.
+This is a significant effect of the Proposed Action.
+The proposed mitigation would reduce this effect to less than significant.

-The USACE estimates, based on unit flow factors and peaking factors established in the South Placer Regional Wastewater and Recycled Water Systems Evaluation, that the No Action Alternative would generate approximately 0.281 mgd (1.063 mld) Average Dry Weather flow (ADWF) at buildout (see Table 3.15-2).
+Based on unit flow factors and peaking factors established in the South Placer Regional Wastewater and Recycled Water Systems Evaluation, the Proposed Action would generate approximately 1.37 mgd (5.19 mld) Average Dry Weather flow (ADWF) at buildout (see Table 3.15-2).
 The current capacity of the WWTP is 12 mgd (45 mld) and the current flows that are treated at the plant are 7 mgd (26 mld).
-Therefore, there is adequate WWTP capacity at this time to serve the No Action Alternative.
-In addition, the off-site conveyance facilities are adequately sized to handle the flows from the buildout of the No Action Alternative.
+Therefore, there is adequate WWTP capacity to serve the Proposed Action.
+In addition, the off-site conveyance facilities are adequately sized to handle the flows from the buildout of the Proposed Action.

-However, the No Action Alternative would be constructed over a period of about 15 to 30 years depending on market conditions.
+However, the Proposed Action would be constructed over a period or 15 to 30 years depending on market conditions.
 During this timeframe, other new development is expected to also occur within the service area of the WWTP.
-The South Placer Wastewater Authority estimates that at buildout of the 2005 service area boundary, ADWF flows to the WWTP would be on the order of about 19 mgd (72 mld) while under buildout of the ultimate service area boundary, ADWF would be about 25.7 mgd (97.3 mld).
+The City of Roseville evaluated the effect on capacity from wastewater flows generated by the Proposed Action in conjunction with flows from other existing and planned development within the 2005 service area boundary and the ultimate service area boundary of the Pleasant Grove WWTP.
+The City estimated that at buildout of the 2005 service area boundary, ADWF flows to the WWTP would be on the order of about 19 mgd (72 mld) (this includes wastewater flows from the Regional University project and the Proposed Action) and under the buildout of the ultimate service area boundary, ADWF would be about 25.7 mgd (97.3 mld).
 Since its existing permitted capacity is 12 mgd (45 mld) and an expansion to 15 mgd (57 mld) is planned but would still not suffice, additional expansion of the WWTP would be required to accommodate future demands.
-While the No Action Alternative's contribution to the need to expand the WWTP is incremental, and would be in combination with the demand for capacity associated with other development in the service area, it would nonetheless contribute to the need to expand the facility by about 10 mgd.
-The indirect effect related to expansion of the WWTP would be considered a significant indirect/secondary effect of the No Action Alternative.
+While the Proposed Action's contribution to the need to expand the WWTP is incremental, and would be in combination with other development in the region, it would nonetheless contribute to the need to expand the facility.